aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 #### Client-side Validation and Normalization
 I've gone to significant lengths to perform just the right amount of validation on input to the client.
 This validation includes type validation -- while we use typescript internally, our customers may not.
 Ultimately you should be able to pass anything into the client that meets the modeled interface contract and it will do the right thing.
+If you pass in bad data, the resulting error should tell you where the problem is and exactly what you did wrong.
 Unmodeled fields will be stripped and ignored and modeled fields will be checked for type and value up to the limits of backwards compatibility guarantees (ie enum values are not checked).

 #### Error Handling
 I find Javascript errors uncomfortable because it's hard to work with them when they can be a variety of sub-classes of the base error type.
 For this reason, all errors, whether rejected promises or emitted events, are of the RpcError type.
-This includes exceptions generated from in-code conditions and exceptions triggered by modeled errors sent by the Greengrass IPC service.
+This includes exceptions generated from internal conditions and exceptions triggered by modeled errors sent by the Greengrass IPC service.

-RpcError contains fields for error type, a description, any associated inner error, and any associated modeled error.
+RpcError contains fields for error type, a description, any associated inner error, and any associated modeled service error.

 ## Component Development